wfnutt/BADARC/README.md

    - to a WAB square such as TL05

 ### pyubx2
-Rather than reinvent wheels, we simply levearage existing libraries such as https://pypi.org/project/pyubx2/ for the message encode/decode functionality.
+Rather than reinvent wheels, we simply leverage existing libraries such as https://pypi.org/project/pyubx2/ for the message encode/decode functionality.